 What is the electrical current in France?

 The standard voltage is 230V.
-You will need a travel adaptor.
+You will need to purchase a travel adaptor.

 What are the top tips for Driving in France?

 - In France, you drive on the right

 - You will see speed limit signs on the major motorways.
 When you arrive in a small town or village as soon as you pass the Town’s Name the speed limit is 50km.

 - In villages and towns, you need to give way to the right when vehicles are coming out of side roads.